nmaas-platform/nmaas-docs/docs/nmaas-applications/tutorials/zabbix.md

 Zabbix is a mature and effortless enterprise-class open source monitoring solution for network monitoring and application monitoring of millions of metrics.

-The Zabbix application included in the NMaaS catalog uses TimescaleDB for better performance.
+The Zabbix application included in the nmaas catalog uses TimescaleDB for better performance.

 After deployment, use the default `Admin/zabbix` credentials to login.